 This is a fun question because it involves science!
-We also have other content here at Visaya where we explain thermocouples (TCs) in detail.
-However, let me give you a quick answer for this question.
+We also have other content here at Visaya where we explain thermocouples in detail.
+However, let me give you a quick answer to this question.
 If you want to know more, then you can check out those posts.

-A TC has in it two different metals joined at one end.
+A thermocouple has in it two different metals joined at one end.
 For instance, a type-K uses chromel and alumel.
-When you heat the sensor, the heat creates a difference in temperature between the joints, resulting in a voltage.
+When you heat the sensor, the heat creates a difference in temperature between the joints, converting the heat to electricity.
 We call this the thermoelectric effect, and this voltage is proportional to the heating temperature.

-Every type of TC has a reference table, so make sure you use the right table.
+Every type of thermocouple has a reference table, so make sure you use the right table.
 For a type-K, you find its table, look up the voltage generated, and voila!
 Your temperature!

-You can read about TC calibration, cold junctions, and more here:
+You can read about thermocouple calibration, cold junctions, and more here:

 #WishIknew – When do I use a thermocouple compensating cable? – When you use a thermocouple, you can connect it to your control system or transmitter in many ways.
 The simplest way uses an extension cable or compensating cable.